lukemaxwell/cryptomonitor/README.md

 ## Improvements

 ### Architecture
 This is small self-contained application used for the purposes of demonstration, and to see what can be done with FastAPI background tasks.
-However, doing this volume of background work on the same thread as the server is unwise.
+However, doing this volume of background work in the service that is running the api is unwise.

 There are various options for improvement which were out of scope for this example.